watermint/toolbox/docs/commands/dropbox-team-runas-sharedfolder-mount-add.md

 # dropbox team runas sharedfolder mount add

-Mount a shared folder as another member
+Mount shared folders to team members' accounts on their behalf, ensuring proper folder synchronization

+Admin action to mount shared folders in member accounts when they cannot do it themselves.
+Useful for troubleshooting sync issues, helping non-technical users, or ensuring critical folders are properly mounted.
+Operates as if the member performed the action.

 # Security